solodyagin/jqreload/README.md

 # jqReload
-jQuery plugin for autoreload information in Bootstrap Panels
+jQuery plugin to add loader to Bootstrap panels + auto fetch data from server.

+Also includes handler for manual trigger and timed intervals.

 Based on [bootstrap-reload](https://github.com/saschavv/bootstrap-reload)